-Wallingford Town Hall and the Transfer Station will be closed on Wednesday, July 4th in observance of Martin Luther King Jr. Day.
+The Wallingford Town Hall will be closed on Monday, January 21, in observance of Martin Luther King Jr. Day.
 The Transfer Station WILL be open.

 Sky Blue Boys concert at Wallingford Town Hall on January 9th has been cancelled due to the weather.
 The concert will be rescheduled for later this year.

 Town Hall will close Monday, December 24 at noon and reopen Thursday, December 27 and the building will close on Monday, December 31 at 3:00 p.m. and reopen Wednesday, January 2.

 The transfer station will be open from noon to 4:00 p.m. on Monday, December 24 and noon to 4:00 p.m. on Monday, January 31.

 The Rutland Natural Resources Conservation District (RNRCD) and the Vermont Department of Environmental Conservation (VTDEC) are working together to assess how to restore stream equilibrium and reduce erosion in a historically straightened and bermed reach of the Homer Stone Brook in South Wallingford, Vermont.
 The project held a kickoff meeting on Tuesday September 11 to discuss historical issues and visit the reach of Homer Stone Brook between Homer Stone Road and the railroad tracks.
 Based on feedback, the project has developed alternatives for restoring stream equilibrium and reduce erosion within the project area.
 We are inviting local officials, adjacent landowners, as well as interested State of Vermont agencies to discuss the evaluated alternatives.
 The meeting will be held at 7 pm on Tuesday December 18, 2018 at the Wallingford Town Hall.